masumsoft/express-cassandra/README.md

 ```

-When saving or updating composite types, use an object for a `map` value and use an array for `set` or `list` value like the following:
+When saving or updating collection types, use an object for a `map` value and use an array for `set` or `list` value like the following:

 ```js